Palettes

 - Include version numbers for iterations: "Website v2"

-- Add dates for time-based projects: "Holiday Campaign 2025"
+- Add dates for time-based work: "Holiday Campaign 2025"

 Organization Tips